stefanuddenberg/python_for_bcs/bcog_200_final_project_assignment.md

 ### Provide Attribution

 Clear attribution of code is important.
-Including external code, that you did not write, but failing to indicate that is code you did not write and passing it off as your own is (and will be considered) plagiarism.
-To cite code indicate in the docstring for the module/function/class or code segment that this code is external code, and include the source of the code.
+Including external code (including code from AI tools), that you did not write, but failing to indicate that is code you did not write and passing it off as your own is (and will be considered) plagiarism.
+To cite code, indicate in the docstring for the module/function/class or code segment that this code is external code, and include the source of the code.
+(More on AI in particular below.)

 ### Modified Code